Mensch-und-Technik/project-ARCHIVE/README.md

 ## Getting Started
 1. Download the repository and open it as a Unity project (v2022.3.24f1) via the Unity Hub. <br> At this stage already, everything will be setup and ready to build a web application (though, without the database; see step 4).
 2. ```File > Build Settings > Platform: WebGL > Build > choose directory > confirm```.
 According to the ```Assets > WebGLTemplate```, the directory of choice now contains several files and folders that make the app.
+There may be the necessity to create an ```assets``` folder in the root directory of the app as empty folders do not get into the build even though it is part of the template.
+[Could potentially be fixed by adding a README.md or a hidden file to the folder.
+Be aware that this might crash the logic of the ```LoadResourcesFromURL.cs``` script.]

 3. Upload the entire content to your preferred webhosting platform or run it locally, e.g. using [WAMP](https://wampserver.aviatechno.net/).

     **!** Note that WebXR requires https connections.
 Look into [setupLocalDevEnvironment.md](setupLocalDevEnvironment.md) on how to set it up.